Area citizens learn about active shooters in houses of worship

 The presence of firearms within a house of worship is a point of contention for many congregations.

-Congregations, as well as businesses and schools, can often take steps to head off an attacker long before the first bullet flies.
+Congregations, as well as businesses and schools, can often take steps to head off an attacker longer before the first bullet flies.

 Winters said that the United States Postal Service can serve as an example of how businesses, schools and houses of worship can head off trouble before it happens.